CraftAcademyLabs/ca_course/extras/naming_standards.md

 Class and Module names starts with an uppercase letter, by convention they are named using `MixedCase`, e.g. `module Withdraval`, `class AccountHolder`.

 ### Methods

+When naming methods the goal is to be descriptive but short.
+Name based on what it will return or what the major intended side effect will be.
+You shouldn't be missing any parts from the name because the method should only do one thing anyway.
+If you can't tell what the method will return based on the name, you probably need a better name.
+If your method name seems insanely long, your method may be trying to do more than one thing.
+End with a question mark ? if it will return true/false.

 Method names should begin with a lowercase letter (or an underscore).
 Apart from letters, only `?`, `!` and `=` characters are allowed as method name suffixes.
 This is a list of suggestions on naming standards for different kind of methods:
 - Methods that do something should be verbs:
   - `obj.calculate`